danburzo/percollate/README.md

 npm install -g percollate
 ```

-Occasionally, an ugrade might not go according to plan; in this case, you can uninstall and re-install `percollate`:
+Occasionally, an upgrade might not go according to plan; in this case, you can uninstall and re-install `percollate`:

 ```bash
 npm uninstall -g percollate && npm install -g percollate